 Ikamaki consists of pieces of squid that add a maritime flavor and a soft texture to oden.
 For seafood lovers, this ingredient is a delicious addition.

-Konnyaku is a firm and flavorless jelly made from the konjac potato.
+Konnyaku is a firm, flavorless gelatin made from konjac potato.
 Its unique texture adds variety to the dish.

 Gyuu Suji – 牛すじ – Beef Tendon

-Gyuu suji is a beef tendon slow-cooked until tender, similar to our mocotó.
-This ingredient enriches the broth with collagen, providing a gelatinous texture and a deep flavor.
+Gyuu suji is beef tendon slowly cooked until tender, similar to our mocotó.
+This ingredient enriches the broth with collagen, providing a gelatinous texture and deep flavor.

-Shirataki - 白滝 - Noodles Made from Konnyaku Potato
+Shirataki – 白滝 – Noodles Made from Konjac Potato

-Shirataki are thin, translucent noodles made from konnyaku.
+Shirataki are thin, translucent strands made from konjac.
 They add a slightly chewy texture to oden.
 This noodle is ideal for those looking for a light option, as it is low in calories and carbohydrates but high in satisfaction.

-Rooru Kyabetsu - Cabbage Parcel Stuffed with Ground Chicken or Pork
+Rooru Kyabetsu – Cabbage Dumpling Stuffed with Ground Chicken or Pork

-The cabbage wraps are filled with seasoned ground meat and cooked in broth, making the cabbage tender and flavorful.
-This ingredient adds substance to the oden, turning it into a heartier meal.
+Cabbage dumplings are filled with seasoned ground meat and cooked in the broth, making the cabbage tender and flavorful.
+This ingredient adds substance to oden, turning it into a heartier meal.

 Atsuage – 厚揚げ – Large Pieces of Fried Tofu

-Atsuage is firm tofu that has been fried until forming a golden crust on the outside while remaining soft on the inside.
+Atsuage is firm tofu that has been fried until a golden crust forms on the outside, while remaining soft on the inside.

-When soaked in the broth, the atsuage offers a delicious combination of textures, with a slightly crunchy exterior and a juicy interior.
+By absorbing the broth, atsuage offers a delicious combination of textures, with the exterior slightly crispy and the interior juicy.

-Satsuma-age - さつま揚げ - Fried Balls Made with Cod or Other Fish, Vegetables, and Shredded Carrot
+Satsuma-age – さつま揚げ – Fried Cakes Made with Cod or Other Fish, Vegetables, and Shredded Carrot

-Originating from the Satsuma region, this dumpling is made from fish paste mixed with vegetables and then fried.
-The satsuma-age brings a maritime flavor to the oden, enriching the broth with notes of fish and vegetables.
+Originating from the Satsuma region, this cake is made from fish paste mixed with vegetables and then fried.
+Satsuma-age brings a maritime flavor to oden, enriching the broth with notes of fish and vegetables.

 Mochiiri Kinchaku – 餅入り巾着 – Fried Tofu Stuffed with Mochi

-This is a small bag made of fried tofu filled with mochi, a sticky rice cake.
-When cooked, the mochi slightly melts, creating a sticky and delicious texture.
+This is a pouch made of fried tofu stuffed with mochi, a glutinous rice cake.
+When cooked, the mochi melts slightly, creating a sticky and delicious texture.

-Ganmodoki - Disk-Shaped Cake Made of Fried Tofu and Vegetables
+Ganmodoki – Disk-Shaped Cake Made from Fried Tofu and Vegetables

-Ganmodoki is a tasty dumpling made of tofu mixed with chopped vegetables and fried until golden brown.
+Ganmodoki is a tasty cake made from tofu mixed with chopped vegetables and fried until golden.
 This ingredient adds a homemade touch to oden, reminiscent of traditional Japanese grandmother recipes.

-Chikuwabu - Mass Made of Fish, Flour, Water, and Salt
+Chikuwabu – Noodle Made from Fish, Flour, Water, and Salt

-Tsukune are chicken meatballs shaped onto skewers.
-Cooked in broth, they become juicy and full of flavor.
+Tsukune are chicken meatballs shaped on skewers.
+Cooked in the broth, they become juicy and full of flavor.
 This ingredient is perfect for meat lovers and adds protein to the dish.

 Carrots, Mushrooms, Cabbage, Octopus, etc.